HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 ### CustomMicroMutationOperator

-A micro mutation is changing a register or the operator of an instruction, or changing a constant value of the program:
+A micro mutation is changing a register or the instruction operator of an instruction, or changing a constant value of the program:

 ```
 private enum class MicroMutationType {